falvarezcolq/remove_background_image_bulk/README.md

 ## Run

-For run you need put images on folder 'in' or redirect  input_folder on main.py After this, you need to run th main.py file.
+For run you need put images on folder 'in' or redirect  input_folder on main.py After this, you need to run this command python main.py.

 ```
 python main.py